-The following Critical Standards are to be used in conjunction with the LEAC Reaccreditation Policy as a guide for determining which of the 133 Accreditation program standards are required to be reviewed as part of all reaccreditation compliance audits.
+The following Critical Standards are to be used in conjunction with the LEAC Reaccreditation Policy.
+These standards are required to be reviewed as part of all reaccreditation compliance audits.
 The list represents the standards that have historically held the highest potential for liability to a law enforcement agency.

-PLEASE NOTE - accredited agencies must establish and maintain compliance with all 133 Program Standards in order to maintain their accredited status.
+PLEASE NOTE - accredited agencies must establish and maintain compliance with all Program Standards in order to maintain their accredited status.